La Vuelta (Tour of Spain)

 La Vuelta 2017

-The dates for La Vuelta 2017 are Sat 19th August (Nimes) to Sun 10th September (Madrid).
-The first stage of the 2017 Vuelta will be a team time trial that will take place around Nimes in France.
+The dates for La Vuelta 2017 were Sat 19th August (Nimes) to Sun 10th September (Madrid).
+The first stage of the 2017 Vuelta was a team time trial around Nimes in France.
 The second stage takes place on French soil.
 Historically of the three Grand Tours, when it comes to Grand Departs, the Vuelta has tended to travel the least.
-The race has just two previous race starts abroad, in Lisbon in 1997 and Assen, Holland in 2009, in its 81-year history.
+The race has just two previous race starts abroad, in Lisbon in 1997 and Assen, Holland in 2009, in its 81-year history.< /p>

 Wednesday, August 30th Lorca to Observatorio Astronómico de Calar Alto 188 km